Last updated: 28th September 2023

 The Moose is one of the tallest mammals in North America and the largest of all deer species.
 Unlike other species of deer, Moose do not live in herds.
 Male Moose, also known as bulls, grow antlers, which shed off in winter and grow in spring.

 In 1606, the word moose, which had originated from Algonquian languages, became used in English for the first time.
 According to some sources, the name is derived from “moosu,” which means “he strips off.”
-The scientific name is based on the geographical location that is Alces americanus.
+The scientific name is based on the geographical location is Alces americanus.

 It is believed that the word moose is derived from the Eastern Abenaki “moos,” which means “strips bark from the trees.”
-Captain John Smith, in 1616 wrote in his Description of New England that he saw “Moos,” a beast that was bigger than Stagge.
+Captain John Smith, in 1616 wrote in his Description of New England that he saw “Moos,” a beast bigger than Stagge.

 In Great Britain, Moose are known as elk (Megaloceros giganteus); however, elk (Cervus canadensis) in North America are different animals.
 The word “elk” is devised from Proto-Germanic, from which Old English grew and mixed into other Indo-European languages.

-In the continental-European languages, the different forms of the word “elk,” i.e., elg in Danish/Norwegian, älg in Swedish, alnis in Latvian, Elch in German and łoś in Polish languages means Alces alces.
+In the continental-European languages, the word “elk” is different, i.e., elg in Danish/Norwegian, älg in Swedish, alnis in Latvian, Elch in German and łoś in Polish languages means Alces alces.

 The dictionaries of the 18th century defined “elk” as a sizeable horse-like deer.
 However, in North America, Cervus canadensis (wapiti) is referred to as elk, a very different animal.
 In the American colonization period in the 17th century, the name Moose remained confusing because of its resemblance to wapiti.

 Four subspecies are recognized in North America

 - Eastern Mosse, scientifically called Alces alces Americana lives in eastern Canada and the northeastern United States

 - Northwestern Moose, accurately called Alces alces andersoni lives in central Canada and North Dakota, Minnesota, and northern Michigan.